Lussskki/ecommerce-project/Readme.txt

-# Digital Academy- ციფრული ინდუსტრიის აკადემია
+# Digital Academy
-# Node.Js  Course Final  Project- ნოუდჯიესის საფინალო  პროექტი
+# Node.Js  Course Final  Project

 First: pnpm install for 'node_modules'
 Second:change ".env" passwords and use it for your project